kirbs-/hide_code/README.md

 Note: add `--sys-prefix` to `jupyter nbextension` to install into virtualenv or conda environment.

-## New in 0.5.0
+## New in 0.5.3 & 0.5.5
-* Export Reveal.js slides or latex templates.
-* Support for nbconvert 5.x+ and notebook 5.x+.
+#### Improvements
+* Simplified extension installation.
+No longer need to use nbextension/serverextension commands after pip install.
+* No longer supporting Python 2.7.
+Install hide_code==0.5.2 for Python 2.7.
+#### Bug Fixes
+* Fixed latexpdf exporting.
+* Changed nbconvert --to hide_code_pdf to use pdfkit.
+* Fixed issue exporting notebooks after renaming a notebook.
+* Resolved issue exporting notebooks with spaces in notebook name.
+* Updated reading file to always use utf-8 encoding.
+This should resolve non-latin character issues.
+* Renamed license file.

 ## Documentation
 Visit the [Wiki](https://github.com/kirbs-/hide_code/wiki).